awsdocs/aws-transit-gateway-guide/doc_source/network-manager-getting-started.md

 **To access the dashboard for your global network**

-1. Open the Network Manager console at [https://console\.aws\.amazon\.com/networkmanager/](https://console.aws.amazon.com/networkmanager/)\.
+1. Open the Network Manager console at [https://console\.aws\.amazon\.com/networkmanager/home](https://console.aws.amazon.com/networkmanager/home)\.

 1. In the navigation pane, choose **Global networks**\.

 1. Choose the ID of your global network\.

 1. The **Overview** page provides an inventory of the objects in your global network\.
-For more information about the pages in the dashboard, see [Visualizing and monitoring your global network using the Network Manager console](network-manager-monitor-console.md)\.
+For more information about the pages in the dashboard, see [Visualize and monitor your global network using the Network Manager console](network-manager-monitor-console.md)\.